From 6,05

 – Some individuals may experience allergic reactions, including skin rashes, itching, or swelling.

-– High doses of mugwort can cause digestive upset, including nausea, vomiting, or diarrhea.
+– High doses of mugwort can cause digestive upset, including nausea, vomiting, or diarrhoea.

-– Artemisia vulgaris is generally not recommended for pregnant or breastfeeding women due to the potential for uterine stimulation and lack of safety data.
+– Artemisia vulgaris is generally NOT recommended for pregnant or breastfeeding women.

 Additional information